gaehlerm/SoftwareEngineering/README.md

 "When naming a class, think about the methods that will eventually reside in.
 The name should be good, but it doesn’t have to be perfect." // WELC p.340

+// Figure out how to include these lines into the text

+How verbose should a name be? `d`, `days`, or `days_per_week`?
+If a new team member understands the variable it is long enough.

+Sometimes words inside a name can be removed without losing any information at all.
+For instance, instead of ConvertToString(), the name ToString() is smaller and doesn’t lose any real information.
+Similarly, instead of DoServeLoop(), the name ServeLoop() is just as clear.

 Here are some rules to follow when naming things:

 1. Names should be short yet clear.
 There is a constant trade-off on the length of a name.
 Short names may be unclear, yet long names may be a sign that the object is hard to describe.
 It should possibly be reworked.
 On the other hand, long names are not as bad as unclear names.
 When in doubt choose a longer name.
+For example: Should you choose `d`, `days` or `days_since_last_update`?
+The answer is: it depends.
+If a new work colleague understands the variable it is long enough.

 2. Classes and functions obeying the single responsibility principle are comparably easy to name.
 Vice versa, if it’s hard to find a good name, reconsider whether the object follows the SRP and consider rewriting it accordingly.
 3. Never use plain values in your code.
-Always create a variable instead.
 Plain values are called magic numbers because no one can tell what its meaning is.
 And magic is having a negative meaning here.
+Always create a variable instead.
 For example `set_color(7)`.
 What does `7` mean?
 4. A rule of thumb: high level objects have short names as they describe very general things.
 Low level objects have long names as they are very specific.
 5. Well defined levels of abstraction result in clearly defined and unique properties.
 This helps finding a name.
 At the same time, functions and classes are required to be on a single level of abstraction in order to fulfill the SRP.
 6. Name collisions may happen once in a while.
 Consider refactoring one or both variables involved.
 They might do very similar things and should be refactored into one object.
 Otherwise you should be able to find clearly distinguishable names.